 Comparative Alternative Assessment for Electronic Equipment

-Gradient conducted a comparative evaluation of two dielectric fluids proposed for use in electric automotive vehicles by creating air models of potential passenger and repair worker exposures in the event of system failures and assessing the associated potential health risks of those exposures.
-Our work considered the technical performance of the two materials as well as their life cycle impact.
+Gradient conducted a comparative evaluation of two dielectric fluids proposed for use in electric automotive vehicles.
+We created air models of potential passenger and repair worker exposures in the event of system failures and assessed the associated potential health risks of those exposures.
+Our work considered the technical performance of the two materials, as well as their life-cycle impact.

-Health and Environmental Impact Evaluation of PVC Alternatives
+Health and Environmental Impact Evaluation of Polyvinyl Chloride (PVC) Alternatives

 Gradient performed an evaluation of the human health and environmental impacts of commercial wall coverings for the developer of a commercial building.
-These included PVC-based wall coverings as well as those made of natural, fiber-based materials.
+These included polyvinyl chloride (PVC)-based wall coverings, as well as those made of natural, fiber-based materials.
 The evaluation considered the impacts of the material choices across their full life cycle.
-Our work helped the developer make an informed selection of the wall covering material.
+Our work helped the developer make an informed selection of the wall-covering material.